dmarticus/dmarticus.github.io/_posts/2020-11-15-building-a-fantasy-football-draft-assistance-algorithm-part-2.md

 ![UI Demo](../../../media/second_best_boxplot.png){:width="740px"}

-Tying all of these visualizations together gave me the following UI each time I ran DAsHA.
+Tying all of these visualizations together led to a visualization that looked something like this:

 ![UI Demo](../../../media/UI_demo.png)

-## Running DAsHA
+## Running DAsHA in real-time

-I'll admit, I definitely hacked together this part, but my draft was in 20 minutes!
-Anyway, since DAsHA ran inside a Jupyter Notebook, I wrote little while loop to return `True` unless it was my turn.
+I'll admit, I definitely hacked together this part, but when I was writing it the draft was only 20 minutes away!
+Basically, what I did was take advantage of my format; since DAsHA ran inside a Jupyter Notebook, I wrote little while loop to return `True` unless it was my turn.
 This way, I could run DAsHA live and feed it inputs while my draft was going:

 ```python
 your_turn = False